GPUPeople/GPUMemManSurvey/README.md

   * `Oro - P - V*` not everything works, `VA` dies sometimes with `died in freePage`
     * `VA` is missing `333SP`, `hugetric` and `adaptive`
     * `VL` is missing `caidaRouterLevel`, `delaunay_n20`
+* `Update`
+  * `Reg-Eff` does not return 16-byte aligned memory, hence copying data over vectorized does not work

 ## Notes Synthetic
 * `Workload`